mboutmart/Tokens/README.md

 ### How to run ###

  * Run the Jenkins pipeline shared in this repo in the file "jenkinsfile", it allows to clone the git code, build and run the project's image in a docker container.
- * The tests checks endpoints by listening to the port 8080
+ * The tests check endpoints by listening to the port 8080